aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

     contains_character(data, "id", ".", 1)

-We want to check if the the id containd "." .
+We want to check if the the id contains "." .
 The output will be 1 because the "id" column contains "."

 9. Check Matching Pattern